-Thank you to all applicants.
-The application periods for all scholarship have ended.
 Applications are accepted for the following scholarships during winter/spring of each year.
-Applications will be posted as they become available.
-Last updated July 31, 2013.
+Last updated December 9, 2016.

-Ad Club Scholarship (up to $3,000): For high school seniors or full-time college students, who are planning to enroll or currently enrolled at a Capital Region college or university, who are majoring in public communications, marketing, graphic arts, public relations, or any other communications-related curriculum.
+Ad Club Scholarship (up to $3,400): For high school seniors or full-time college students, who are planning to enroll or currently enrolled at a Capital Region college or university, who are majoring in public communications, marketing, graphic arts, public relations, or any other communications-related curriculum.
+Click here

 Jonathan A. Albert Memorial Scholarship ($500)